laurenhemara/laurenhemara.github.io/content/authors/admin/_index.md

   I'm a Postdoctoral Fellow in the [Microbiome Manipulation Lab at UTSC](https://www.utsc.utoronto.ca/labs/microbiomemanipulationlab/).

- **I'm passionate about understanding microbial evolution and niche adaptation - both in the field and under controlled or experimental settings.**
+ **I'm passionate about understanding microbial evolution and niche adaptation - both in the field and in laboratory environments.**

  My current research seeks to examine tradeoffs between the production, storage, and field application of microbial bioinoculants for agriculture.